-The last term is critical, as the first factor diverges, and thus the second factor requires a careful estimate.
-To this aim using \eqref{e:stime veps2} {and \eqref{eqjujveps}} we estimate as follows {for any component $i\in\{1,\dots, m\}$}:
+The last term is critical, since the first factor diverges, and thus the second factor requires a careful estimate.
+To this aim, using \eqref{e:stime veps2} {and \eqref{eqjujveps}} we estimate as follows {for any component $i\in\{1,\dots, m\}$}:

 Summing over $i$ leads to